-B. For multiple projects, a contract for architectural or professional engineering services relating to construction projects or job order contracting, may be negotiated by a public body, provided (i) the projects require similar experience and expertise, (ii) the nature of the projects is clearly identified in the Request for Proposal, and (iii) the contract is limited to a one-year term or when the cumulative total project fees reach the maximum cost authorized in this subsection, whichever occurs first.
+B. For multiple projects, a contract for architectural or professional engineering services relating to construction projects, or a contract for job order contracting, may be negotiated by a public body, provided (i) the projects require similar experience and expertise, (ii) the nature of the projects is clearly identified in the Request for Proposal, and (iii) the contract is limited to a one-year term or when the cumulative total project fees reach the maximum cost authorized in this subsection, whichever occurs first.

-483 Such contracts may be renewable for four additional one-year terms at the option of the public body.
-484 The fair and reasonable prices as negotiated shall be used in determining the cost of each project 485 performed and the sum of all projects performed in a one-year contract term shall not exceed \$500,000, 486 except that for:
+Such contracts may be renewable for four additional one-year terms at the option of the public body.
+The fair and reasonable prices as negotiated shall be used in determining the cost of each project performed and the sum of all projects performed in a one-year contract term shall not exceed \$500,000, except that for:

-487 I. A state agency, as defined in § 2.2-4347, the sum of all projects performed in a one-year contract 488 term shall not exceed \$1 million as may be determined by the Director of the Department of General 489 Services;

-490 2.
-Any locality or any authority, sanitation district, metropolitan planning organization or planning 491 district commission with a population in excess of 80,000, the sum of all projects performed in a 492 one-year contract term shall not exceed \$5 million:

-493 $\vec{3}$.
-Architectural and engineering services for rail and public transportation projects by the Director 494 of the Department of Rail and Public Transportation, the sum of all projects in a one-year contract term 495 shall not exceed \$2 million.
-Such contract may be renewable for two additional one-year terms at the 496 option of the Director;

-497 4.
-Environmental location, design and inspection work regarding highways and bridges by the 498 Commissioner of Highways, the initial contract term shall be limited to two years or when the 499 cumulative total project fees reach \$5 million, whichever occurs first.
-Such contract may be renewable 500 for two additional one-year terms at the option of the Commissioner, and the sum of all projects in each one-year contract term shall not exceed \$5 million; and 501

-502 5.
-Job order contracting, the sum of all projects performed in a one-year contract term shall not 503 exceed [\$2 \$1] million.
+- 1. A state agency, as defined in § 2.2-4347, the sum of all projects performed in a one-year contract term shall not exceed \$1 million as may be determined by the Director of the Department of General Services; - 2.
+Any locality or any authority, sanitation district, metropolitan planning organization or planning district commission with a population in excess of 80,000, the sum of all projects performed in a one-year contract term shall not exceed \$5 million; - 3.
+Architectural and engineering services for rail and public transportation projects by the Director of the Department of Rail and Public Transportation, the sum of all projects in a one-year contract term shall not exceed \$2 million.
+Such contract may be renewable for two additional one-year terms at the option of the Director; - 4.
+Environmental location, design and inspection work regarding highways and bridges by the Commissioner of Highways, the initial contract term shall be limited to two years or when the cumulative total project fees reach \$5 million, whichever occurs first.
+Such contract may be renewable for two additional one-year terms at the option of the Commissioner, and the sum of all projects in each one-year contract term shall not exceed \$5 million; and - 5.
+Job order contracting, the sum of all projects performed in a one-year contract term shall not exceed \$2 million.

-504 Competitive negotiations for such contracts may result in awards to more than one offeror provided 505 (i) the Request for Proposal so states and (ii) the public body has established procedures for 506 distributing multiple projects among the selected contractors during the contract term.
+Competitive negotiations for such contracts may result in awards to more than one offeror provided (i) the Request for Proposal so states and (ii) the public body has established procedures for distributing multiple projects among the selected contractors during the contract term.

-507 C. For any single project, for (i) architectural or professional engineering services relating to 508 construction projects, [or] (ii) job order contracting, [(iii) environmental, location, design, and 509 inspection work regarding highways and bridges by the Commissioner of Highways, or (iv) architectural 510 and engineering services for rail and public transportation projects by the Director of the Department of 511 Rail and Public Transportation,] the project fee shall not exceed \$100,000, except that for:

-1. A state agency as defined in § 2.2-4347, the project fee shall not exceed \$200,000 as may be 512 determined by the Director of the Department of General Services; 513
+- C. For any single project, for (i) architectural or professional engineering services relating to construction projects, or (ii) job order contracting, the project fee shall not exceed \$100,000, except that for: - 1.
+A state agency as defined in § 2.2-4347, the project fee shall not exceed \$200,000, as may be determined by the Director of the Department of General Services;